Wholemeal Gluten Free Sourdough Kit Recipe

 4. Shape & final proof

-After the initial rest and rise, mix the dough again.
+After the initial rest and rise, once the dough has doubled in size, mix the dough again.
 It sounds counterintuitive but it helps degas the dough and actually leads to a better oven spring!

 Now turn the dough onto your bench (no need to flour the surface).
 Pat the dough to smooth the surface.